informatica-unica/lip/life/README.md

 If everything is fine, your console will display a field of asterisks which evolves forming strange patterns.

-The rule that defined the behaviour of the game is in [lib/main.ml](lib/main.ml):
+The rule that defines the behaviour of the game is in [lib/main.ml](lib/main.ml):
 ```ocaml
 let alive w i j =
   let (cell,nb) = neighbours w i j in